-The library provides a limited number of carrels in the Faculty Study on the third floor of Wiggins Hall to facilitate faculty research and publication projects.
+The library provides a limited number of carrels in a Faculty Study on the third floor of Wiggins Hall to facilitate faculty research and publication projects.
 Assignment is on a first come, first served basis.
 The duration of assignment is based on faculty need and demand.
-For future reservations, please contact the Research Assistance desk at ext.
-1467.
+For future reservations: https://library.campbell.edu/faculty/faculty-study-request/ or, for questions, contact a reference librarian at ext.
+1467 or at reference@campbell.edu.